 In 2018 BirdLife International partners from the Americas elected new members of the Executive Comitee for BirdLife Americas Regional Council.
-Members of the new council are renown conservationist from Canada, Bolivia, EE.UU.
-Panama and Paraguay.
+Members of the new council are renowned conservationists from Canada, Bolivia, the US, Panama and Paraguay.

-Alberto Yanosky (Paraguay) was elected as chair of the committee formed by Andrew Couturier (Canada), Rosabel Miró R. (Panamá), David O´Niell (EE.
-UU) y Rodrigo W. Soria-Auza (Bolivia).
+Alberto Yanosky (Paraguay) was elected as chair of the committee formed by Andrew Couturier (Canada), Rosabel Miró R. (Panamá), David O´Niell (US) y Rodrigo W. Soria-Auza (Bolivia).

 The increasing presence of Latin American members in the comitee shows the growing confidence of BirdLife in regional conservation organizations.